Dave Flemming: Career with the San Francisco Giants

-In twenty seasons calling Giants games, Flemming has been a part of many memorable on-air moments.
+In twenty seasons calling Giants games, Flemming called many significant on-air moments.

 On April 27, 2003, in his second ever major league broadcast, working as a fill-in for Jon Miller, Flemming broadcast the Phillies' Kevin Millwood's no-hitter against the Giants.
 In some ways it was an indication of the moments to come.

 Barry Bonds provided several of those.
 On May 28, 2006, Flemming called Barry Bonds' 715th home run, passing Babe Ruth for second place on the all-time home run list.
 However, as he was making the call, his microphone went dead.
 Flemming, unaware of the problem, continued to make the call, but all listeners heard was about ten seconds of dead air.
 Only Duane Kuiper's call on Fox Sports Net's broadcast was sent to the Hall of Fame.
 On September 23 of the same year, during Flemming's third-inning call of a game against the Milwaukee Brewers at Miller Park, Bonds hit a home run off left-hander Chris Capuano.
 This was Bonds' 734th career homer (26th for the season), which broke Hank Aaron's record for National League home runs.
 (Aaron hit his last 21 homers as an American League player.)
 Eventually on August 4, 2007, Flemming was able to call Bonds' record-tying 755th home run in San Diego on the radio against the San Diego Padres.

 On July 14, 2006, for a Friday night home game, Flemming made his television broadcast debut for the Giants.
 Since then, he has appeared regularly on both NBC Sports Bay Area and KNTV during the baseball season.

 Other milestone broadcasts Flemming contributed to include the calls of Greg Maddux and Randy Johnson's 300th pitching victories.
 Including the Milwood game on his debut weekend, Flemming has broadcast seven MLB no-hitters.

 On November 1, 2010, during the seventh inning in Game 5 of the World Series at Rangers Ballpark, Flemming made the winning home run call that eventually sealed the Giants' win, and thus the World Series.

 On June 13, 2012, Flemming made the radio call of the final out of Matt Cain's perfect game, the first in the history of the Giants.
 In 2013 Flemming (along with Kuiper and Miller) won an Emmy for his coverage of the perfect game.

 Later that season, on October 28, 2012, Flemming made the call for the final out of the 2012 World Series.
 Flemming was again a part of the broadcasts for the 2014 postseason, and the Giants' third World Series win of the decade.
 In his time in San Francisco, he has won three Northern California Emmys for sports play-by-play.